 History of Kinderdijk

-In the beautiful wetlands around Dordrecht, you will find the windmills of Kinderdijk.
-Nineteen beautiful windmills, built around 1740, stand here as part of a larger water management system to prevent floods.
-Today, they symbolise Dutch water management, and in 1997 they were declared to be UNESCO World Heritage.
+In the beautiful, water-rich area near Dordrecht you will find the windmills of Kinderdijk.
+Built around 1740, these 19 magnificent windmills stand here as part of a larger water management system to prevent flooding.

-The windmills of Kinderdijk lie not far from the port city of Rotterdam and Holland’s oldest city, Dordrecht.
-Another highlight in the area is National Park De Biesbosch, a unique freshwater tidal area with very special plants and wildlife.
+The Kinderdijk windmills are located not far from the port city of Rotterdam and the Netherlands' oldest city, Dordrecht.
+Also recommended in the area is National Park De Biesbosch; a unique freshwater tidal area with remarkable flora and fauna.

-The windmills of Kinderdijk are not far from Rotterdam and approximately an hour and a half’s drive from the capital city of Amsterdam and Amsterdam Schiphol Airport.
-Kinderdijk is also easily accessible by public transportation.
-If visiting by car, make sure to pay attention to where you may and may not park.
-Finally, it is also possible to cycle from Rotterdam to Kinderdijk.
+The Kinderdijk windmills are not far from Rotterdam and about an hour and a half drive from the capital Amsterdam and Amsterdam Schiphol Airport.
+Kinderdijk is also easily accessible by public transport.
+If you are traveling by car, pay close attention to where you can and cannot park.
+It is also possible to cycle from Rotterdam to Kinderdijk.
 A beautiful route of just over 15 kilometers, depending on where you start in Rotterdam.

-Kinderdijk is easily accessible by Waterbus, too.
-The boat trip lets you enjoy the beautiful surroundings and you can bring your bike free of charge.
-The Waterbus to Kinderdijk departs from the historic city center of Dordrecht as well as the center of Rotterdam.
+Finally, Kinderdijk is also easily accessible by Waterbus.
+The boat trip gives you a nice impression of the area and you can take your bike on board for free.
+The Waterbus to Kinderdijk departs from both the historic city center of Dordrecht and the center of Rotterdam.